 Phone: (407) 938-0300

 I love Rainforest Café.
 I used to work there as a waitress in my pre-kid years.
-The restaurant is made to appear, as a surprise surprise, Rainforest.
+This is one of a few themed restaurants and is made to appear, as a surprise surprise, Rainforest.
 Every 30 minutes there is a faux rainstorm with lightning and thunder where all the animatronic animals go crazy.
-Inside, there are a variety of animals, including elephants, gorillas, monkeys and more.
+Inside, there are a variety of animals, including elephants, gorillas, monkeys, and more.
+This is definitely one of the best kid-friendly restaurants with a great atmosphere in Orlando.

 Tip: Ask to sit next to your favorite animal so you can be right next to them when they “come alive.”